cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 # SQL Decisions

 Our group wanted to challenge ourselves in regard to SQL so that we could learn to implement SQL in the future without being dependent on any CS50 imports.
 So, we used SQLite and created custom connections for our SQL databases.
-We created databases in order to store information about celebrities (their names, mbti type, enneagram type, a custom id, and a points value corresponding to the degree to which a celebrity is a match for a certain user)
+We created databases in order to store information about users (their username and password) and celebrities (their names, mbti type, enneagram type, a custom id, and a points value corresponding to the degree to which a celebrity is a match for a certain user).